Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 So, how can we avoid becoming addicted to righteousness?

-Train your metacognitive skills.
+Train your metacognition.

 This means objectively observing one’s own actions…